Skip to main content

 If you are moving out of Somerset, please provide your child’s new address.

-Applying if your child has an Education, Health and Care plan
+Applying if your child has and Education, Health and Care plan

-If a child has an Education, Health and Care Plan, which names a particular school, then the admission authority for that school has a duty to admit the child.
-Where possible, the admission authority will take these admissions into account before the published offer day and will include these admissions in the published admission number.
+If a child has an Education, Health and Care plan which names a particular school, then the admissions authority for that school has a duty to admit the child.
+Where possible, the admissions authority will take these admissions into account before the published offer day and will include these admissions in the published admission number.

-For information, advice and support on Special Educational Needs and disability, please visit Somerset SENDIAS website.
+For impartial information, advice and support about Special Educational Needs and Disabilities, please visit the Somerset SENDIAS website.

 All-through schools

-An all-through school covers Reception through to the end of Year 11 – primary and secondary phase combined.
+An all-through school covers Reception through to the end of Year 11 – primary and secondary phases combined.

 Parents who have children on roll at an all-through school do not need to make a separate secondary school application for the same school.

-However, if your child is not currently on roll at an all-through school and you would like to apply for the secondary phase, you must make an application by the published deadline.
+However, if your child is not currently on roll at an all-through school and you would like to apply for the second phase, you must make an application by the published deadline.

-Complete the application form on Apply to Start School or Starting at a junior or middle school stating your preferred schools in ranked order.
-This will remain active until 11.59pm on the published closing date, 15 January 2021.
+Apply on the portal on Apply to Start School or Starting at a junior or middle school stating your preferred schools in ranked order by 15 January 2025.

-If you chose to make a paper application, you will not receive email notification of your school place application on National Offer Day.
+If you make a paper application, you will not receive an email notification of your school place application on National Offer Day.
 Instead, a letter will be posted 2nd class to your home address on this date.
 Outcomes will not be given out over the phone.

-Make sure you have completed any necessary SIF(s) that are required.
-Please make sure you have fully completed your application form and if you have applied online make sure that it has been submitted properly and you have received a confirmation email.
+Make sure you have completed any necessary SIFs that are required.
+Please make sure you have fully completed your application form.
+If you have applied online make sure that it has been submitted properly and that you have received a confirmation email.
 You must re-submit your online form if you view or make any changes at a later date.

-Supporting information in respect of on-time applications will be accepted up to 5 February 2021 under the following circumstances
+Supporting information such as a SIF or proof of address for on-time applications will be accepted up to 3 February 2025.

 Any change of preference submitted online or by paper application on or before the published deadline date will override any previous applications.